Top 21 Sights in the Walled City of Famagusta – Northern Cyprus

 16. St. Claire Ayia Phodou Church and underground temple

 Here are the ruins of a Medieval Franciscan Sisters Monastery, dating from the 14th Century.
 It was at first known as the Santa Chiara Church but was renamed in the 20th Century, Ayia Phodou.
-In the same building, there is another church which is underground.
+In the same building, there is another underground church.

 St. Claire Ayia Phodou Church and underground temple